How to Develop a Website Portal in WordPress

 Website portals are, by their nature, complex projects with a diverse mix of elements.
 They’re also more common than you might imagine, among both smaller business and enterprise websites.
 If you’re planning an online project that involves mixing different kinds of information, then you’ll need to learn how to create a website portal.

-How to Build a Website Portal for Your WordPress Site
+How to Make a Web Portal for Your WordPress Site

 WordPress is our CMS of choice for several reasons.
 It strikes a perfect mix between ease of use and customization potential, and you can use it to build most types of websites.

 In particular, it’s ideal for website portals, which tend to include a broad mix of features.
 The easiest way to implement all those features is by using plugins.
-Let’s look at how that process works!
+Let’s look at how web portal development works!

 Plugins are one of WordPress’ main selling points, because they enable you to implement almost any functionality you want.
-However, before you go looking for plugins, you’ll need to figure out what features you want your web portal to have.
+However, before you go looking for the right WordPress plugin, you’ll need to figure out what features you want your web portal to have.

 Let’s go over some basic functionality you may want to include: